dhstechclub/codedecatur.org/src/courses/python/web-scraper.md

 date: "2020-07-17"
 title: "Web Scraper in Python using Selenium"
 author: "Hayden Carpenter"
+language: python
+difficulty: 2
+description: "Scraping the web, one step at a time."
 ---
 ## What are you trying to accomplish?
 The first thing you need to know is what you are trying to scrape from a webpage.